DewanTechUS/Lab_4.1_Variables_and_Functions/README.md

 Tools used
 HTML
 JavaScript
-Web browser console for testing
+Web browser console for testing (Google Chrome is my preferred browser for testing in the console.)

 How to run the project
 1 Open index.html in a web browser